plokhotnyuk/jsoniter-scala/README.md

 For version numbering use [Recommended Versioning Scheme](http://docs.scala-lang.org/overviews/core/binary-compatibility-for-library-authors.html#recommended-versioning-scheme) that is used in the Scala ecosystem.

-Double check binary & source compatibility (including behaviour) and release using the following command (credentials required):
+Double check binary and source compatibility (including behaviour) and release using the following command (credentials required):

 ```sh
 sbt release